 Puget Sound Kelp Conservation and Recovery Plan

-The Northwest Straits Initiative along with the National Oceanic and Atmospheric Administration (NOAA), Washington Department of Natural Resources (WDNR), and several marine conservation non-profits are working together to draft a Puget Sound Kelp Conservation and Recovery Plan.
-Please review the additional resources below to learn about what we have prepared so far!
+The Northwest Straits Initiative along with the National Oceanic and Atmospheric Administration - National Marine Fisheries Service (NOAA Fisheries), Washington Department of Natural Resources (WDNR), and several marine conservation non-profits published the Puget Sound Kelp Conservation and Recovery Plan in May 2020.

 The Kelp Plan provides a research and management framework for coordinated action to improve understanding of kelp forest population changes and declines, while also working to implement and strengthen recovery and protective measures.